codejet/google-books-search/README.md

 ## Setup

-To run it locally, use the [https://www.npmjs.com/package/polymer-cli](Polymer CLI):
+To run it locally, use the [Polymer CLI](https://www.npmjs.com/package/polymer-cli):

 ```sh
 $ polymer serve
 ```

-Then just navigate to http://localhost:8080 in any modern browser.
+Then just navigate to the URL given by the CLI using any modern browser.

 ## Tests

-To run the tests you can navigate to [http://localhost:8000/test/](http://localhost:8000/test/) or use the [https://www.npmjs.com/package/polymer-cli](Polymer CLI):
+To run the tests you can navigate to the URL given by the CLI (see above) followed by "/test", or use the [Polymer CLI](https://www.npmjs.com/package/polymer-cli):

 ```sh
 $ polymer test